narzod/Powershell-DNS-Manager/README.md

 2. **Download and place the module files**:
    - Save `DnsManager.psm1` to the directory created above
    - Save `DnsManager.psd1` to the same directory
+   - Both files are required for full functionality including DNS presets

 3. **Import the module**:
    ```powershell